00 flour is a bit of a conundrum to people who live in the United States.

 00 Flour: The Basics

 In Italy, however, flour is categorized by its coarseness.
-Emma Christensen of Kitchn elaborates on this, saying that if flour in Italy is labeled with a single zero, then it’s a particularly coarse flower.
+Emma Christensen of Kitchn elaborates on this, saying that if flour in Italy is labeled with a single zero, it’s a particularly coarse flour.

 Comparatively, 00 flour is considered between coarse and fine – a median of flours.
 The coarseness of flour also impacts the taste of a final bake, but in different textures.

 It’s worth noting that you can still buy 00 flour in different shades.
-Some brands of 00 Italian flour are golden in color, while others are the standard white.
+For example, some brands of 00 Italian flour are golden in color, while others are the standard white.

-Typically, golden flour is better for double zero pasta, whereas white flour is better for bread – but they can be substituted for one another with ease.
+Typically, golden flour is better for double zero pasta, whereas white flour is better for bread, but they can be easily substituted for one another.

 Because bread flour is typically labeled by American standards and 00 flour is not, the two can be a little difficult to compare.